Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - galled: make (someone) feel annoyed or resentful.
 - unfettered: not limited by rules or any other controlling influence.

+- gallivant(ing): to visit or go to a lot of different places, enjoying yourself and not worrying about other things you should be doing.
+- rebuffed: to refuse to accept a helpful suggestion or offer from someone, often by answering in an unfriendly way.
+- abnegation: the act of not accepting something, or of saying that you do not have something, esp. something you like/want.
+- insouciance: a relaxed and happy way of behaving without feeling worried or guilty.
+- repugnant: (behavior or beliefs) very unpleasant, causing a feeling of disgust.
+Detestable.
+- relish: To like/enjoy something.
+(Def 2: (idea/thought of something) you feel pleasure that it's going to happen.)

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/